 The Modern Languages and Cultures Department offers courses in French (FR), Italian (IT), Japanese (JA), Mandarin Chinese (CH), and Spanish (SP).

 The Health, Physical Education, and Dance Department offers a variety of health education (HE) and physical education (PE) courses, including individual and team activities.

 The History of Art and Civilization Department (HA) offers a variety of history of art and civilization courses representing both Western and non-Western cultures.
 It also administers the interdisciplinary Art History and Museum Professions BS program.

 The Science and Mathematics Department offers courses in biology and physical science (SC) and mathematics (MA).

-The Social Sciences Department offers courses in five disciplines: economics, political science, psychology, sociology (SS), and philosophy (PL).
+The Social Sciences Department offers courses in five disciplines: economics, political science, psychology, sociology, and philosophy.